KAIZEN / KWARI — IoT botnet campaign

 distribution and C2.

 13 unique binaries collected.
-Key samples (kwari.x86, kwari.mips, kaizen.arm7) submitted to VirusTotal on 2026-06-23 and returned 40–44/62 detections — AV engines recognize this as a Mirai variant.
-The campaign value lies in the infrastructure intelligence (4 distribution nodes, confirmed C2, D-Link HNAP vector) rather than AV evasion.
+Four samples have been scanned by VirusTotal so far: three "key" samples (kwari.x86, kwari.mips, kaizen.arm7 b3f594...) queried on 2026-06-23 returned 40–44 detections out of 62–63 AV engines, and a fourth kaizen.arm7 build (e8aef7...) returned 27/64 — AV engines recognize this as a Mirai variant.
+The remaining 9 samples have not yet been submitted to VirusTotal (not "clean" — simply unscanned).
+The campaign value lies in the infrastructure intelligence (4 distribution nodes, confirmed C2, D-Link ViewLog.asp vector) rather than AV evasion.

 | Filename | Architecture | Size | VT Detections | Triage Score | Tags | SHA256 (prefix) |